 The tower is a masterpiece of construction in wood.
 Built in 2009, the tower is built of two kinds of wood.
-The timbers are of Douglas Fir (Pseudotsuga menziesi) and the steps and upper deck of eastern white cedar (Thuya occidentalis).
+The timbers are of BC Fir (Pseudotsuga menziesi) and the steps and upper deck of eastern white cedar (Thuya occidentalis).
 The Park called upon Gervais Pineau from Charpenterie, Menuiserie Petchedetz of Saint-Léandre to construct the tower.
 He is the same artisan who built the tower at the entrance to the Park.

 With a panoramic view of the inside of the Bay, it is the ideal site to observe aquatic birds as they move from the St. Lawrence inland up the Mitis River.

-One of the most popular views of the trail, the rockface lookout offers you the chance to walk to the highest point of the Park and observe the Mitis backcountry from Saint-Octave-de-Métis to the Mont Comi of Saint-Donat!
+One of the most popular views of the trail, the rockface lookout offers you the chance to walk to the highest point of the Park and observe the Mitis backcountry from Saint-Octave-de-Métis to the Mont-Comi of Saint-Donat!
 A favorite spot for bird lovers, being directly in the canopy.

-At the Mitis River Park, you enter a world imagined by Pierre Thibault, the Quebec City architect who designed the many of the park’s structures and installations.
+At the Mitis River Park, you enter a world imagined by Pierre Thibault, the Quebec City architect, who designed many of the park’s structures and installations.
 Winner of an Award of Excellence from Canadian Architect magazine for his work at the Park, Pierre Thibault connects nature and architecture in a unique way.
 His concept highlights the most fragile aspects of nature and brings us to be really dynamic in the ecosystems discovery.
-Then, thinking about the importance of protecting nature, visitors could discover all the beauty, poesy and authenticity in every element of the landscapes.
+Then, thinking about the importance of protecting nature, visitors could discover all the beauty, poetry and authenticity in every element of the landscapes.

 Constructed with logs from various species of trees that have fallen in the Park, the log cabin offers a halfway-point resting spot.
 The cabin’s window offers a spectacular view of the Mitis Bay.
 This is where the Park's naturalists tell visitors about the native forest of our region.